PBC48/ECE-3400-Fall-2018/docs/lab3.md

 [7:4]  Reserved for later usage.
 Allows filled with zeros

 The message sent back to the robot allows the robot to make decisions based on the state of the maze.
-The robot can make decisions based on whether the locations near it has been explored or not.
+The robot can make decisions based on whether the locations near it have been explored or not.
 This can affect which direction the robot turns in an intersection.
 This comes at a cost of implementing additional decoders for the robot on the system.

 ### Simulating the Robot
 To simulate the robot on the base station, we take the information that the robot sends and structure it into a format that the GUI can pick up.

 ### Base Station-to-GUI Transmission
 We simulated the base station to GUI transmission by using print statements in the base station.
 The base station receives messages from the robot and decodes the message with the absolute directions in North, West, East, and South.
 The base station also prints out any detected treasures.
-The base station uses both the robot's wall sensor values and the direction the robot decides to go to deduce the next square the robot will be.
+The base station uses both the robot's wall sensor values and the direction the robot decides to go to determine the next square where the robot will be.
 Then it uses the robot's facing direction to figure out the absolute position on the maze.
 We always start our maze with the robot facing 'right'.
 As the robot moves through the maze, we update the GUI one intersection at a time.
 ``` cpp
 byte * decoder(uint16_t input){
     byte wforward  = (input>>1) & 0x0001;